 Emperor One Dwarf Japanese Maple Trees for Sale Online

-Similar to its cousin, the Bloodgood Japanese Maple, Emperor One Japanese maples distinguish themselves with their shinier bright red leaves and their late bloom cycle.
+Similar to its cousin, the Bloodgood Japanese Maple, Emperor One Japanese maples distinguish themselves with their shinier bright red leaves.
 Their leaves bud approximately two weeks later than other Japanese maples, which means they are better suited for gardens subject to late frosts.
 These hardy upright red maples won't overwhelm a smaller garden: mature Emperor One Japanese Maples only grow to about 15 feet tall.

 |Growing Zone:||5 - 8|